japila-books/spark-structured-streaming-internals/docs/HDFSBackedStateStoreProvider.md

 `getStore` creates a new empty state (`ConcurrentHashMap[UnsafeRow, UnsafeRow]`) and <<loadMap, loads the specified version of state (from internal cache or snapshot and delta files)>> for versions greater than `0`.

-In the end, `getStore` creates a new <<spark-sql-streaming-HDFSBackedStateStore.md#, HDFSBackedStateStore>> for the specified version with the new state and prints out the following INFO message to the logs:
+In the end, `getStore` creates a new [HDFSBackedStateStore](HDFSBackedStateStore.md) for the specified version with the new state and prints out the following INFO message to the logs:

 ```
 Retrieved version [version] of [this] for update